Creamy San Marzano Tomato Soup Recipe

 I’m feeling good today after two days of homemade tomato soup.
-I just wasn’t in the mood for chicken noodle soup on a hot day, but a grilled cheese sandwich and a bowl of creamy tomato soup was just what the doctor ordered at the end of the day.
+I just wasn’t in the mood for chicken noodle soup on a hot day, but a grilled cheese sandwich and a bowl of creamy San Marzano tomato soup was just what the doctor ordered at the end of the day.

 On a side note my blog won a Blog Critique from Blog Tyrant, please check it out and let me know your thoughts and suggestions.
 Even though I am technically challenged I try to make this blog better and better for you every day.

-2x 28 oz cans San Marzano tomatoes -whole
+- 2x 28 oz cans San Marzano tomatoes -whole

-1 large Maui Onion -diced
+- 1 large Maui Onion -diced

 - 4garlic cloves -minced

-1 carrot -diced
+- 1 carrot -diced

-1 celery stalk -diced
+- 1 celery stalk -diced

-1 parsley root -diced
+- 1 parsley root -diced

 - 1 bay leaf

 - 4 c vegetable stock or chicken stock -low sodium

-1/4 c heavy cream -optional
+- ¼ c heavy cream -optional

-1/4 c extra virgin olive oil
+- ¼ c extra virgin olive oil

-1 tsp sea salt
+- 1 tsp sea salt

-20 basil leaves -torn
+- 20 basil leaves -torn

-1. Heat up the olive oil on medium flame in a large enameled cast iron pot.
+- Heat up the olive oil on medium flame in a large enameled cast iron pot.
 Add the onion and a pinch of sea salt and saute for about 5 minutes.
 Add the diced carrot, celery, parsley root and bay leaf.
 Saute together for an additional 10 minutes until the veggies begin to soften and add the garlic.
 Cook one more minute.

-2. Roughly crush the tomatoes with your hand and add them to the sofrito.
+- Roughly crush the tomatoes with your hand and add them to the sofrito.
 Give everything a good stir then add the stock.
 Bring to a gentle simmer and allow to cook for 30 minutes.

-3. Stir in the cream and simmer a few more minutes.
+- Stir in the cream and simmer a few more minutes.
 Remove from the flame and blend your soup with an immersion blender until desired consistency is achieved. ( For a rustic texture only give it a buzz or two and leave some tomato chunks in there)